 We are interested in x-ray computed tomography (CT) imaging of the entire heart using z-motion of the X-ray source.

 Professors Parker, McNally and Hadley, together with collaborators from Vascular Surgery and Neurology, lead the research program in neurovascular imaging.
 Our primary interest is in developing advanced MRI methods to image disease and vascular pathology in the head and neck that are sources of stroke.

 - Focused Ultrasound Group

 We are interested in developing innovative technical solutions to increase the clinical adoption of focused ultrasound, a non-invasive energy delivery method that can damage target tissues while sparing surrounding healthy tissues.

 Dr. Zeng's research focuses on the investigation of improved imaging geometries and the development of more precise image reconstruction algorithms for Single Photon Emission Computed Tomographic imaging, or SPECT.

-- CNS Biophysics Lab
+- Radiobiology Lab

 We study the affects of radiation on tissue - particularly bone - and are supported in large part by the Utah Department of Energy.

 The NeuroImaging and Biotechnology Laboratory (NIBL) investigates a variety of brain disorders including Alzheimer's disease, traumatic brain injuries, dementia, and aging.
 The lab's principal investigators are Donna Cross, PhD, and Satoshi Minoshima, MD, PhD.

 - Quantitative Cancer Imaging Lab